-In this post I’m going to explain what search engine optimisation is, how it can benefit you and your website, and I’ll share some beginner tips too.
-An increase in traffic doesn’t and won’t happen overnight, it will take time and effort but utilising good SEO does pay of in the long run.
+An increase in traffic doesn’t and won’t happen overnight, it will take time and effort but utilising good SEO does pay off in the long run.
+In this post, I’m going to share some tips to get you started with SEO.

 What is SEO?